External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 HR specialists recommend having a detailed plan prepared well in advance for the new hire to keep the necessary actions on track.
 To ensure effective implementation, the plan has to be written, communicated to everyone responsible, consistently applied and tracked over time.
 Consider employing technology to facilitate the process – especially since a growing number of candidates belong to the millennial generation brought up in the era of social networking and gamification.

-The first day at work can be difficult for a new hire, so it requires well-tuned organizational cooperation to produce a long-lasting positive impression.
+The first day at work can be difficult for a new hire, so it requires well-tuned organizational cooperation to leave a long-lasting positive impression.

 Stage 3: After the First Week